Oxford skyline including Radcliffe Square and the Bodleian

 We are requesting that referees anonymise their references with respect to name, ethnicity and gender as one of the actions we are taking as part of a pilot aimed at minimising conscious and unconscious bias in the admissions procedure for graduate students.
 Please ensure any referees you approach are aware of this requirement.

-In addition, Sustainable Approaches to Biomedical Science will contact referees and ask them to answer a small number of specific questions about the candidates.
-This will be in addition to the standard reference requirements as listed above.
+In addition, for this course the department will contact your referees and ask them to answer a small number of specific questions about you.
+This will be in addition to the standard reference requirements described above.

 Official transcript(s)